MicrosoftDocs/power-automate-docs/articles/process-mining-overview.md

 ---
-title: Overview of process mining in process advisor
+title: Overview of the process mining capability in Power Automate
-description: This topic is an overview of process mining in the process advisor feature in Power Automate.
+description: Get an overview of the process mining capability in Power Automate.
 author: donums
 contributors:
   - donums